PVC Fittings and PVC Connection Guide

 When working with PVC sizes and fittings, the most vital thing is the nominal size.
 A 1″ fitting pipe will fit on a 1″ pipe, it doesn’t matter if the other one is schedule 40 or 80. at the same time, a 1″ socket fitting has an opening broader than 1″ across.
 It will fit easily on a 1″ pipe as the OD of that pipe is also more than 1.”

 However, similar rules will become useless when you have to fit a PVC pipe with a non-PVC pipe.
 In a scenario like that, the OD of the pipe will become more important than the nominal size.
-Both will be compatible as long as the OD pipe is similar to the ID (Inner Diameter) of the fitting it’s getting into.
+Both will be compatible if the OD pipe is similar to the ID (Inner Diameter) of the fitting it’s getting into.
 But, a 1″ fitting will not be compatible with a 1″ steel pipe because they have similar nominal sizes.

 You can take a look at the PVC pipe fittings chart below for the general properties and attributes: